josiasbudaydeveloper/cloudwalk-self-driven-bank-gpt-chatbot/README.md

 });
 ```

 Still about how the project works, the Socket.io library to creates a websocket between the client and server.

-For every new question, the server responds based on the previous messages in the chat.
+~~For every new question, the server responds based on the previous messages in the chat.~~

+> For now, in reason of trouble with the AI understanding related to the changes of context during the conversation, the chatbot will treat all conversation messages separetaly.

 ## Installation
 To install this project, you need to follow these steps: